 Forktail, Journal of the Oriental Bird Club - Guidelines for Contributors

-Forktail publishes original papers in the English language (also, in certain cases, English translations of papers in Oriental languages) treating any aspect of the ornithology (e.g. distribution, biology, conservation, identification) of the region bounded by the Indus River to the west, the Russian Far East, Korean Peninsula, Japan, and Lydekker’s Line (i.e. the eastern boundary of Wallacea) to the east, and the Chagos Archipelago, Lesser Sundas, Christmas Island and Cocos (Keeling) Islands to the south (see map in Oriental Bird Club Bull.
+Forktail publishes original papers in the English language treating any aspect of the ornithology (e.g. distribution, biology, conservation, identification, ecology, taxonomy and evolution) of the region bounded by the Indus River to the west, the Russian Far East, Korean Peninsula, Japan, and Lydekker’s Line (i.e. the eastern boundary of Wallacea) to the east, and the Chagos Archipelago, Lesser Sundas, Christmas Island and Cocos (Keeling) Islands to the south (see map in Oriental Bird Club Bull.
 31:7).
 Submissions are considered on the understanding that they are being offered solely for publication by the Oriental Bird Club, which will retain copyright.
 All submissions are reviewed by referees and the Forktail Editorial Committee, and those accepted are normally published in order of receipt.
-(Some further indication of the type of material appropriate for the journal is provided in the inaugural editorial, ‘The scope of Forktail‘, Forktail 1: 3-5.)
+(Some further indication of the type of material appropriate for the journal is provided in the inaugural editorial, ‘The scope of Forktail’, Forktail 1: 3-5.)

 Submissions should be sent electronically as an email attachment to email@example.com.
-If this is not possible, manuscripts may be sent on disk, preferably in PC format, to the Senior Editor, Forktail, OBC, P.O.
-Box 324, Bedford, MK42 0WG, U.K. In both cases, the text, tables, figure legends and appendices should be combined as a single Word file.
-Figures (maps, diagrams, images etc.) should be sent as high-resolution scans in standard file formats (JPEG, TIFF etc) or, if this is not possible, originals may be posted to the above address.
+The text, tables, figure legends and appendices should be combined as a single Word file.
+Figures (maps, diagrams, images etc.) should be sent as high-resolution scans in standard file formats (JPEG, TIFF etc).
+If too large to email, please contact the editors for alternative instructions.
 Maps should be marked with a scale and north arrow.
 The approximate position of figures and tables should be indicated in the margin of the typescript.
 Papers should be concise and factual, take full account of previous relevant literature but avoid repetition of established information as much as possible; opinions expressed should be based on adequate evidence.
 Titles of papers must be accurate and concise, and (for the benefit of abstraction services) include any relevant scientific (taxonomic) name.

-English and scientific names of birds should follow those provided by Inskipp, T., Lindsey, N. and Duckworth, W. (1996) An annotated checklist of the birds of the Oriental region.
+Authors should cite a source for the baseline taxonomy and English naming practice they follow in their manuscript.
 On first mention of a bird both English and scientific name should be given, thereafter only one, preferably the English.
 Scientific trinominals need be used only if subspecific nomenclature is relevant to the topic under discussion.
 These recommendations also apply for any other animal or plant species mentioned.

 Authors of papers are encouraged to offer their work to one or more ornithologist or biologist for critical assessment prior to submission to Forktail.
 Such help as is received should naturally be mentioned in an acknowledgement section before the full references are presented.